valkey-io/libvalkey/docs/cluster.md

 #### Events per cluster context

 Use [`event_callback` in `valkeyClusterOptions`](#events-per-cluster-context) to get notified when certain events occur.

-Alternatively `valkeyClusterAsyncSetEventCallback` can be used when the `valkeyClusterAsyncContext` is required to be provided in `privdata`.
+When the callback function requires the current `valkeyClusterAsyncContext` it can be provided in the `privdata`.
+In this case initiate the context using `valkeyClusterAsyncContextInit`, set the callback and `privdata` using `valkeyClusterAsyncSetEventCallback`, and initate connection attempts using `valkeyClusterAsyncConnect` as described under the [Connecting](#connecting-1) section.

 #### Events per connection